You are here

 Decrease in loan rate - assets tested pensioners

 The amount owed by a person under the pension loans scheme is deducted from the value of the assets held as security against the debt.
 If the assets held as security are assessable under the assets test, the person's pension entitlement under the assets test increases as the amount is deducted from the value of those assets.
-As the person's pension entitlement increases, their fortnightly loan rate decreases.
+As the person's pension entitlement increases, their fortnightly loan rate may decrease depending on how they have set their PLS rate.

 Members of a couple